servicetalk/examples/README.md

 `servicetalk-dependencies` BOM is the most convenient way to ensure that a tested and supported set of modules is used or building and running the application.
 The `servicetalk-dependencies` BOM should be preferred whenever possible.
-Using the `servicetalk-bom` may be easier when your application wishes to do more complete management of external dependencies or you wish to include ServiceTalk as an `enforcedPlatform`, but do not want the external dependencies to be included in that constraint.
+Using the `servicetalk-bom` may be easier when your application wishes to do more complete management of external dependencies, or you wish to include ServiceTalk as an `enforcedPlatform`, but do not want the external dependencies to be included in that constraint.

 To override a specific dependency version with your application's required version you can use something like the